rahil627/my-programming-stuff/langs/programming-languages.md

   - best to stick to C as it is *the language* of nearly everything, including consoles, mobile devices, and embedded devices, one cannot keep running away from it ;) anyway, it's nowhere near as bad as C++!
   - zig is very very good here, but i hope i never have to go down to this level Ocaml
-  - parsing/compilers, and other problem/solutions that requires heavy pattern-matching, and benefit from warnings for cases not handled, warnings for mutable data too
+  - often used for parsing/compilers (haxe, rust), and other problem/solutions that requires heavy pattern-matching, and benefit from warnings for cases not handled, warnings for mutable data too
-  - resulting programs are quite pretty thanks to it's functional paradigm side and concise syntax crystal/nim
+  - resulting programs are quite pretty thanks to it's functional paradigm side and concise syntax
+  - ..i just personally really liked the feeling of it, seeing it in haxe's compiler crystal/nim
   - for porting ruby/python code for performance and/or building binaries, keeping the same syntax
-    - good if you have ruby/python syntax in mind and don't want to use Go, or want more features than go
+    - good if you have ruby/python syntax in mind and don't want to use Go, or want more features than go without learning/cognitive load of rust/C++

 # my choices